FerOroC/DeepReinforcementLearningForTrafficManagement/README.md

 # Getting Started

-Windows not supported by certain packages; only Ubuntu, Linux.
+Windows not supported by certain packages; only Linux.

 For local installatoins, follow the instructions in: https://flow.readthedocs.io/en/latest/flow_setup.html#local-installation-of-flow, changing package versions where needed to meet dependencies.